 Instead of trying to catch any fish you can find, you’re trying to only catch the right kind of fish.
 Rather than calling a random list of people, you’re calling only the people who you already know are likely to spend money if you call them.

 Why is Inbound Marketing So Popular?

-- The buyers of today have much lower tolerance for information they don’t care about
+- Have a much lower tolerance for information they don’t care about

 Why You Need Inbound Marketing

 Unless you’re living off the grid, you should care a lot about lead generation.

 And for the record: inbound marketing does pretty amazing things for your lead generation numbers.